 During 1998, the Company acquired the stock of three companies.
 Associated with these stock purchases, the Company allocated the purchase price to the related assets acquired, with the excess purchase price allocated to goodwill.
 In a stock purchase, for income tax purposes, the underlying assets of the acquired companies retain their historical tax basis.
 Accordingly, the Company recorded a deferred tax liability of approximately \$16,863,000 related to the difference between the book and tax basis for all of the assets acquired (excluding goodwill).
-The result of recording this deferred tax liability is reflected as additional goodwill of \$16,863,000 related to these acquisitions.
+The result of \$16,863,000 related to these acquired to a additional goodwill of \$16,863,000 related to the security.